The Employer's Guide to

 How does my studio earn IBBFA Approved or Certified status?

 Studio designation is earned automatically through your instructors' credentials — there is no application fee or purchase.
-A studio with an active IBBFA Principal Instructor on staff earns IBBFA Approved Studio status ($199/year value, free).
-A studio with an active Master Instructor on staff — or where all barre instructors hold active IBBFA credentials — earns IBBFA Certified Studio status ($299/year value, free).
-Both designations come with directory listings and official badges for your marketing.
+A studio with an active IBBFA Principal Instructor on staff earns IBBFA Approved Studio status.
+A studio with an active Master Instructor on staff — or where all barre instructors hold active IBBFA credentials — earns IBBFA Certified Studio status.
+Both designations come with directory listings and official badges.
 Full details at ibbfa.org/studios/ →

 Start Verifying Credentials Today